 - Even though fouls in the game occur, they are almost always unintentional.
 Remember the age of these children in front of you.
-So, when fouls occur (such as tripping, kicking, pushing, handling the ball intentionally, etc) the opposing team is awarded an INDIRECT FREE KICK.
+So, when fouls occur such as tripping, kicking, pushing, handling the ball intentionally, etc the opposing team is awarded an INDIRECT FREE KICK.
 This means that the ball must first be passed to another player before a goal can be scored. - The coach/parent should explain all the infringements to EVERYONE including the player who committed the foul.
-This will assist in not alienating the player and give everyone an explanation of what is not correct behaviour on the soccer field. - No caution or send-off should be issued to the players. - SLIDE TACKLES ARE NOT ALLOWED in indoor soccer.
+This will assist in not alienating the player and gives everyone an explanation of what is not correct behaviour on the soccer field. - No caution of send-off should be issued to the players. - SLIDE TACKLES ARE NOT ALLOWED in indoor soccer.
 Players are not allowed to leave their feet or "go to ground" to win the ball from the opponent.
-If any coach is found to be allowing this from their players, Disciplinary Action will be taken - NOTE: With walls being in play the chance of injury due to players being pushed into them does increase.
-Please instruct your players to be CAREFUL when approaching the walls.
-Make sure that players that do create these unfortunate accidents are explained the reasons why it is dangerous.
+If any coach is found to be allowing this from their players, Disciplinary Action will be taken.